Markov Perfect Equilibria in Discrete Finite-Player and Mean-Field Games: Short-time results

 \section{Short-time results}

 Theorem \ref{thm:symmetric-Nash-system-and-sMPE} establishes the existence and uniqueness of the solution to \eqref{eq:N-NLL} for a time step $h<h_*(N,T)$ that depends on both the number of players and the time horizon of the game.
-In fact, as stated in Theorem \ref{thm:well-posedness-MF-NLL}, there exist time steps that guarantee uniqueness for any finite-player game as well as for the mean-field limit.
+In fact, as stated in Theorem \ref{thm:well-posedness-MF-NLL}, there exist time steps that guarantee uniqueness for any finite number of players as well as for the mean-field limit.
 We proceed to establish this result.

 \begin{Lem} Let Assumptions \ref{asm:basic}, \ref{asm:convex-cost} and \ref{asm:lipschitz-cost} hold. \begin{enumerate}[(a)] \item (Finite-player case).
 Let $\varphi:\sX_N\to\R$ be given.
 Let $\hat \alpha$ be as in Proposition \ref{prop:finite-player-one-step}, and define